Demo 2: Differentiability#

 f(1,2,3)

-Gradient Vector#
+The Gradient Vector#

-An example of a vector function is the gradient vector, as introduced last week:
+An example of a vector function is the gradient of a scalar function \(f:\Bbb R^n\to\Bbb R\):

-As an example we will consider the gradient of the function \(f: \mathbb{R}^2 \to \mathbb{R}\), defined by \(f(\boldsymbol{x}) = 1 - \frac{x_1^2}{2} -\frac{x_2^2}{2}\)
+As an example we will consider the gradient of the function \(f: \mathbb{R}^2 \to \mathbb{R}\), defined by \(f(\boldsymbol{x}) = 1 - \frac{x_1^2}{2} -\frac{x_2^2}{2}\):

 x1, x2 = symbols('x1:3')